hengkaixuan/report-management/README.md

 # Practicum Report Management System
 - - - -
 This subsystem aims to facilitate the report management process for the programme manager, lecturers and postgraduate students.

-It consists of three modules:
+It consists of three modules as shown below:

 ### Report Repository
 * Search and filter reports
 * Send request to view full-text report